Qiskit/platypus/CONTRIBUTING.md

 The source for each page of the Qiskit Textbook is a [Jupyter Notebook](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 You'll find these files in the `notebooks` directory.
-To create the final website, the building software parses each notebook in the table of contents (`notebooks/toc.yaml`) and converts it into an web page.
+To create the final website, the building software parses each notebook in the table of contents (`notebooks/toc.yaml`) and converts it into a web page.
 Notebooks not in the table of contents (TOC) are ignored, so if you add new content you'll need to add it to the TOC.

 ### Editing notebooks